 I don’t follow either method.
 I follow the traditional method my mother used.
 At the end of skimming, I put some of the boiling jam in the wooden spoon and let it run back into the pan.
 If all the jam falls away from the spoon it is not ready yet.
 You must keep checking this regularly and the drops will be falling slower and slower and when a last drop does not drop down but rests on the spoon for a few seconds, this means that it has set.

 Use a ladle to fill jars to1 cm below rims, wipe jars clean of any spills and seal firmly while jam is hot.
 Let the jam cool and store it in a cool pantry or in the fridge if opened for a long time.

 I made 9 jars and we have already eaten half of it.
 I love it in the morning for breakfast on toasted bread and butter but whenever I need to satisfy my cravings for something sweet, I put some cream cheese on a rusk and jam on top and it’s just like eating dessert!

 Well, I did use some to make the desserts you can see at the end of the post.
 I started this post as a simple recipe and it turned out to be a tutorial on how to make jams.
 I am sure that even if you have never made jams before this will help you start.

 Fancy jars are good for food styling and photography but don’t forget that we should all recycle our glass jars.
 It’s beneficial to our pocket but also to the environment!

 Lemon & Ginger Apricot Jam, recipe by Ivy

 Makes: about 3 1/2 kilos jam, or 9 jars x 400 grams each (net weight)

-Wash and cut the apricots in half and remove the stones.
+- Wash and cut the apricots in half and remove the pits.

 In my case I added 1 sachet (25 grams) pectin and kept mixing it until boiling point.
 I then turned off the heat and let it cool before putting it in the jars.